 What does a Fundraising Manager do?

-Fundraising managers are the driving force behind fundraising efforts.
-They oversee the workforce of paid or volunteer individuals and must keep them on task.
+Fundraising managers oversee the workforce of paid or volunteer individuals and must keep them on task.
 They create, teach, lead, and manage the people responsible for bringing in the donations.
-Without their expertise and efforts a company will not have the funds to continue with their work.

-- keep in contact with the CEO and board, apprising them of fundraising successes
+- Keep in contact with the CEO and executive board, apprising them of fundraising successes

 What is the workplace of a Fundraising Manager like?

-Fundraising managers typically need a private office space, a team meeting space, and somewhere for team members to do independent work.
-Depending on the size of the organization, office space can range from luxurious to something more basic.
-Larger, well-established companies and organizations usually have more funds for office space.
+Fundraising managers work for non-profit organizations and charities.
+They typically need a private office space, a team meeting space, and somewhere for their team to do independent work.
+Depending on the size of the organization, office space can range from luxurious to basic.

 Fundraising Managers are also known as: